Ali-Rezaieei/Ali-Rezaieei/README.md

 ### 👋 About Me

-I am a DevOps and Site Reliability Engineer with 3+ years of experience operating production infrastructure across different cloud providers and technologies.
+I am a DevOps Engineer with 3+ years of experience operating production infrastructure across different cloud providers and technologies.
 Throughout my career at top tech companies, I have built scalable, reliable, and observable systems, with a strong focus on CI/CD automation, infrastructure as code, and security.
 I have also built and deployed MCP servers that enable AI agents to query and interact directly with our infrastructure stack.
 I am currently finalizing my M.Sc. in Computer Science at the University of Bonn.

 ### 🛠️ Tech &amp; Tools